-Any student who does not take the required benchmark exam and complete the Student Remediation/Success Plan will receive a grade of "I" (Incomplete) in the course and will not progress in the nursing program.
+These exams will count as a test grade and will be weighted as a percentage of the theory course grade in the specified course.
+Any student who does not take the required Benchmark exam and complete the Student Remediation/Success Plan will receive a grade of "I" (Incomplete) in the course and will not progress in the nursing program.
+Remediation/success plans are specific for the course and student.